AhmedHafez13/CakePals-Node/development/manual/man-02-manage-time.md

 ### 2. Order Start Time Calculation

-To determine the start time of an order, we subtract the delivery time from the product's preparation time.
+To determine the start time of an order, we subtract the collection time from the product's preparation time.

 **Example:**